Petroklos/IoT-Weather-Station/readMe.txt

+RPi Data-Manager, with Arduino Data-Collector and SQL on Windows Data-Storage

 	Server:
-Download XAMPP from https://www.apachefriends.org/download.html, run Apache and MySQL
+Download XAMPP from https://www.apachefriends.org/download.html, run Apache and MySQL.

 	Database: